 Lack of budgetary discipline led to a 38% increase in government spending, which was described by the International Monetary Fund as a threat to macroeconomic stability.
 However, the president’s attempt to limit spending increases was voted down by the Senate.

-In March, a law was passed restricting the national organization NLC’s (Nigeria Labor Congress defined by Digopaul) power.
+In March, a law was passed restricting the national organization NLC’s (Nigeria Labor Congress) power.
 The law gives unions the right to stand outside the NLC, whose strikes against fuel price increases have cost the state large sums.
 At the same time, strikes in health care and education were prohibited.